climateclock/cclock/README.md

     tools/matrix_run quilt

-which will copy all the Python files onto an attached MatrixPortal board (via the `CIRCUITPY` drive that appears on your computer when you connect a USB cable to the board).
-This will cause the MatrixPortal to reboot and run your module.
+which will run the same module on an attached MatrixPortal board.

 `clock.py` is the Action Clock implementation.
 You can run it in a window on your computer with: